tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 ## Introduction

 The aim of the [Secret Sauce project](http://sellam.me/2018/01/01/Secret-Sauce-data.html) is to automatically reverse engineer sounds: give the model a sample, and it tells you how to reproduce it with a synthesizer or a set of guitar effects.
-How hard is this task?
+But how hard is the task?

 This post presents our first results, based on the Guitar Effect and Noisemaker datasets.
 Some results are positive, others are negative&mdash;the aim here is to give an idea of what we can achieve with a few days work and set a baseline for future research.